treid998/androms/README.md

 Does the device have <1.5GHz CPU?
 If yes, Add 2 Points to your score.

-If you got more than or equal to 3 points, but <5 points, then double check with me before adding.
+If you got more than or equal to 3 points, but less than 5 points, then double check with me before adding.

-If you got >=5 points, then it's a no.
+If you got more than or equal to 5 points, then it's a no.

 Any less than 3 and you're good! 😎